Sheldon Adelson: Early life

 Adelson was born on August 4, 1933, and grew up in the Dorchester neighborhood of Boston, the son of Sarah (née Tonkin) and Arthur Adelson.
 He was Jewish.
 His father's family was of Ukrainian Jewish and Lithuanian Jewish ancestry.
 His mother emigrated from England, and Adelson said that his grandfather was a Welsh coal miner.
 His father was a taxi driver, and his mother ran a knitting shop.

 He began his business career at the age of 10 when he borrowed $200 from his uncle and purchased a license to sell newspapers in Boston.
 In 1948, at the age of 15, he borrowed $10,000 from his uncle to start a candy vending-machine business.
 He attended the City College of New York, but did not graduate.
 He attended trade school in a failed attempt to become a court reporter, then joined the United States Army.

 After being discharged from the army, he established a business selling toiletry kits, then started another business, De-Ice-It, which marketed a chemical spray that cleared ice from windshields.
 In the 1960s, he started a charter tour business.
 He soon became a millionaire, although by his thirties he had built and lost his fortune twice.
-Over the course of his business career, Adelson created almost 50 businesses, making him a serial entrepreneur.
+Over his business career, Adelson created more than fifty companies.